 Our PET and CT scanners are combined as one scanner.
 A PET/CT scanner is a camera that can take pictures of the inside of your body by sensing a radioactive tracer.
 For most studies, this tracer is a radioactive glucose (sugar).
 Before your PET/CT scan, we will inject you with a small amount of the tracer.
 Cells in the body absorb glucose at different rates.
 The PET/CT scan can measure how much of this glucose is being used.
 This reflects how active the cells are.
 A PET/CT scan may find disease before it shows up on other tests.
 It can tell doctors how a disease responds to treatment.

-When is a PET/CT scan used?
+When a PET/CT May Be Used

 Epilepsy: to show where the seizures are coming from.